 We participate in MATCH, and our MATCH program code number is: 293325.

-Applicants are required to take the Advanced Dental Admission Test (ADAT) prior to application, but this is NOT a requirement.
+Applicants are encouraged to take the Advanced Dental Admission Test (ADAT) prior to application, but this is NOT a requirement.

-All applicants must have one of the following qualifications to be eligible to apply:
+All applicants must meet one of the following criteria for application: